-'Pet Pals TV' | Patty Spitler hopes passing of beloved dog helps others
+Patty Spitler of 'Pet Pals TV' hopes passing of beloved dog helps others

 Both addressed the emotional topic of pet loss.

-Last Wednesday, Patty’s faithful companion, Stewie, crossed the rainbow bridge, leaving a profound impact on her life.
+On Oct.
+16, Patty’s faithful companion, Stewie, “crossed over the rainbow bridge,” leaving a profound impact on her life.

 Patty said she does not have any family left in her life, which made the loss that much more difficult.